Walt Disney World Orlando Feature

 Orlando attracts millions of visitors each year, and it stands to reason that some are big spenders.
 Here are our favorite upscale lodging resorts that offer an array of amenities from first-rate service, fine food, and pampering spas to championship golf courses, attractive architecture, and a general ambience of luxury.

-Animal Kingdom Lodge.
+Disney's Animal Kingdom Lodge.
 One of the few places at Disney where the exotic animals strolling past your window are real.
 The soaring thatch-roofed lobby is breathtaking, and staff tell stories about their African homelands.
-Grand Floridian Resort & Spa.
+Disney's Grand Floridian Resort & Spa.
 A hotel in the Victorian style, complete with broad verandas, that allows guests to feel as though they've traveled back in time to an era when they were truly pampered.
-Portofino Bay Hotel.
-The hotel is as close a clone to the Mediterranean town as you'll find; it's easy to imagine yourself in Italy, sunbathing in a formal Italian garden, drinking Campari and enjoying La Dolce Vita, contemplating a fine Italian dinner or a visit to the restful spa.
+Loews Portofino Bay Hotel.
+The hotel is as close to a clone of the Mediterranean town as you'll find; it's easy to imagine yourself in Italy, sunbathing in a formal Italian garden, drinking Campari and enjoying La Dolce Vita, contemplating a fine Italian dinner or a visit to the restful spa.
+Ritz-Carlton Orlando Grande Lakes.
+A golf course, a spa, and chef Norman Van Aken's signature restaurant are just some of the jewels set in this luxury chain.
 Waldorf Astoria Orlando.
-While it's not an exact copy of the famed Manhattan original, it's a thoroughly updated ode to Waldorf luxury, with a Guerlain spa, fine restaurants, and a championship golf course.
+Although it's not an exact copy of the famed Manhattan original, it's a thoroughly updated ode to Waldorf luxury, with a deluxe spa, fine restaurants, and a championship golf course.

 Family- and Budget-Friendly Stays